 - Acquire the knowledge and skills for assessing or managing organizations, staff, and teams

 Courses are designed to bridge academic, practice, and skills training.
-In addition to on-campus instruction, students benefit from field-based training in collaboration with partners in regions of Africa and Latin America.
+In addition to on-campus instruction, students benefit from field-based training in collaboration with partners internationally as well as domestically in the US.
 Their practicum field and research experience is designed to help students build strong networks with practitioners and to apply their skills to real development challenges.